Why Dellin Betances Can’t Stop Bleeding And What It Means For The Yankees

 — Bryan Hoch (@BryanHoch) September 9, 2018

-Despite some control issues, as displayed in a 4-2 win against the Mariners where Betances hit Robinson Cano with a slider that got away from him, and then walked the next batter looking for the strike zone, Betances has been solid.
+Despite some control issues, as displayed in a 4-2 win against the Mariners where Betances hit Robinson Cano with a slider that got away from him and then walked the next batter looking for the strike zone, Betances has been solid.
 He is still getting outs, going a full inning or more as needed, and serving as an effective platoon closer while the Yankees await Chapman to return.
-While wiping away the blood on his hands and the ball may not be the best way to deal with the issue, for right now it is working, and Betances is getting his outs.
+While wiping away the blood on his hands and the ball may not be the best way to deal with the issue, right now it is working and Betances is getting his outs.